thecochenille/thecochenille/README.md

 You will find here notebooks of research and data science projects I am working on.

-🌱 I’m currently learning on Machine Learning.
+🌱 I’m currently taking a nanodegree on Machine Learning at Udacity.
 Come back soon for more projects!